Tulungagung Regency: Administrative districts

-Notes: (a) including 19 small offshore islands. (b) all 14 are classed as urban kelurahan - Bago, Botoran, Jepun, Kampungdalem, Karangwaru, Kauman, Kedungsoko, Kenayan, Kepatihan, Kutoanyar, Panggungrejo, Sembung, Tamanan and Tertek.
+Notes: (a) including 19 small offshore islands. (b) Rejotangan District forms a salient stretching east into Blitar Regency.

-(c) the total area is now stated (2024) to be 1,144.53 km^{2}, but no breakdown of this figure by district is yet available.
+(c) all 14 are classed as urban kelurahan - Bago, Botoran, Jepun, Kampungdalem, Karangwaru, Kauman, Kedungsoko, Kenayan, Kepatihan, Kutoanyar, Panggungrejo, Sembung, Tamanan and Tertek.

 Climate

 Tulungagung has a tropical savanna climate (Aw) with moderate to little rainfall from May to October and heavy rainfall from November to April.